ddwooten/insight_2020_ai/README.md

 Inside of *src* are all the files that make WN tick.
-The first to understand is *setup.txt* - this is a raw text file which holds the simulation configuation.
+The first to understand is *setup.txt* - this is a raw text file which holds the simulation configuration.
 The contents of *setup.txt* - which should be edited by you - are given below in a *key, value* format.
-*setup.txt* is not sensative to capitalization, linebreaks, or whitespace - it operates as a ***comma*** seperated file.
+*setup.txt* is not sensitive to capitalization, line-breaks, or whitespace - it operates as a ***comma*** separated file.

 *train, [yes/no]
 *model, [option] (currently this is only 'lstm')